Top FLSA Blogs

 - Update on the Fight Over the Companionship and Live-In Domestic Worker FLSA Exemptions: Final Rule Set to Go Into Effect on October 13, 2015 – Gauri Punjabi

 New regulations prohibit third-party home care employers from taking advantage of FLSA exemptions for domestic workers who reside with patients and provide “in-home” care.
-The regulation was aimed at limiting the broad scope of exemptions that were enacted 40 years ago.
+The law was aimed at limiting the broad scope of exemptions that were enacted 40 years ago.
 Since 1975, more third-party companies have taken over the in-home care industry and have been claiming exemptions to circumvent the FLSA minimum wage standards.
-The new regulation was struck down earlier this year by a DC District Court, but was reversed in August in the DC District Court of Appeals.
+The new regulation was struck down earlier this year by a D.C.
+District Court but reversed in August in the D.C.
+District Court of Appeals.

 - Eleventh Circuit Joins Second Circuit in Holding the Unpaid Intern FLSA Classification Analysis Depends on the “Primary Beneficiary” of the Relationship. – Dan Long